Markus Zberg

 Markus Zberg (born June 27, 1974 in Altdorf, Uri) is a retired Swiss professional road bicycle racer; he is the younger brother of Beat Zberg.
 Zberg retired after a severe fall in the Tour de l'Ain.
 He was the Swiss National Road Race champion in 2000 and 2008.

+Career

+Zberg became a professional bicycle racer in 1996.
+After one season each with the Italian teams Carrera and Mercatone Uno–Scanavino and the Post Swiss Team, Zberg joined the Rabobank team in 1999.
+He took second place at the Road World Championships in Verona in 1999.
+A year later, he won the title at the Swiss Road Championships.
+He also won two stages of the 1998 Tour of Spain as well as the one-day races Milan-Turin 1998 and Rund um den Henninger-Turm 2001, stages of the Tour de Suisse, at Tirreno-Adriatico and the Tour of Austria.